 The organisation has compiled an interactive map of FSC-certified forests and operations.
 The map makes it easy to assess data regarding important aspects of the FSC system, such as certified forests, international membership and regional presence.

-However, these certifications are not always obtained in good faith.
+However, these certifications are not always obtained in good faith and FSC certification may not go far enough to prevent illegal deforestation.

 Example: IKEA Illegal Logging in Ukraine